 "In the case of the (speed) kit parts are used on the old models (before engine number 07268) it is supposed to be dangerous to increase the engine rotations over 8,000 rpm because the bearing on the big end of the crankshaft may seize.
 In case of raising the rotations over 8,000 rpm us the new type cranksaft assembly, or replace the crank pin and side washer with new ones as shown in Fig 5. (see page 4) machining the points A and B on the crankshaft as the new one's dimensions.
 The critical engine speed (red zone) is over 9,000 rpm when new type crankshaft is used."

-Oil Pump information (verbiage from speed kit manual)
+Oil Pump information (verbiage from speed kit manual page 6)